smithylee81/MS1-SuburbanMassage/README.md

 - ### Testing was done to ensure that the page links worked correctly.
 - ### Friends and family members were also asked to review the site and documentation to point out any bugs and/or user experience issues.

+## Testing User Stories from User Experience (UX) Section

+- ### First Time Visitor Goals

+    - #### As a first time visitor, I want to easily understand the main purpose of the site and learn more about the massage therapist and what treatments are available.
+        1. Upon entering the site, users are greated with an easily readable and clean title and navigation bar to allow access to the page of their choice.
+Below this there is an image of someone receiving a massage so the purpose of the site is clear.
+        2. The user has two options, hover over and click the page links to each section or scroll down, both of which will lead them to the same areas.
+        3.
+        4.

+## Further Testing

+- ### Manual Testing of each section
+    - ####

+- ### Testing Site Responsiveness
+    - ####

+- ### Known Bugs
+    - ####

 ---

 ## Project Barriers & Solutions